YukiAtsusaka/cWise/README.md

 #> age           0.0595     0.0394  1.511   0.131
 ```

-`$Coefficients` show main restuls.
-They suggest that female and older respondents are more likely to possess the sensitive trait of interest. `$AuxiliaryCoef` list esimated coefficients for being attentive in the crosswise model.
+`$Coefficients` shows main restuls.
+They suggest that female and older respondents are more likely to possess the sensitive trait of interest. `$AuxiliaryCoef` lists esimated coefficients for being attentive in the crosswise model.

 ##  `cmreg.p`: Regression with the Latent Sensitive Trait as a Predictor

+For a demonstration, let's load `cmdata3` that contains an outcome variable of interest (`V`), two covariates (`female` and `age`), and crosswise and anchor responses (`Y` and `A`).

 ```r
 data(cmdata3)